All Products

 wget: can't connect to remote host (64.13.XX.XX): Connection timed out

-The output shows the can't connect to remote host message.
-This indicates that the application failed to access the domain name.
+The can't connect to remote host message indicates that access failed.

 wget www.aliyun.com